EECS3311F25/fridge_finder/doc/sprint0/PB.md

 #### Story

-- As a user, I want to see my inventory in different griups that give a brief description of the product status (Fresh/Expiring Soon/ Expired) this way I can prioritze what products to use first
+- As a user, I want to see my inventory in different groups that give a brief description of the product status (Fresh/Expiring Soon/ Expired) this way I can prioritze what products to use first

 #### Satisfaction Criteria